 Look for leave-on products containing alpha hydroxy acids (AHAs) like glycolic acid or lactic acid, which are effective for surface exfoliation, or beta hydroxy acids (BHAs) such as salicylic acid, which are great for deep pore cleansing.
 Some products even include both BHAs and AHAs.
 Opt for formulations that are gentle to avoid over-exfoliating the skin.

-COSRX AHA 7 Whitehead Power Liquid Glycolic Acid 7% Exfoliant
+COSRX AHA 7 Whitehead Power Liquid Exfoliant with 7% Glycolic Acid and 2% Niacinamide

-Naturium Glycolic Acid Resurfacing Gel 10% AHA Exfoliating
+Naturium Glycolic Acid Resurfacing Gel AHA Exfoliation Gel with 10% Glycolic Acid and Natural Fruit Acids

 Dr. Dennis Gross Alpha Beta Universal Daily Peel with 5 AHA/BHAs